 Over the long centuries of human history, many different numeral systems have appeared in different cultures.
-The oldest systems weren't a place-valued system.
+The oldest systems were not a place-valued system.

-The good example of such system is the ancient Egyptian decimal numeral system.
+A good example of such system is the ancient Egyptian decimal numeral system.

-It's decimal, but numbers can be written in an arbitrary order, but usually were red from right to left and/or from bottom to top.
+It's decimal, but numbers can be written in an arbitrary order, although they were usually red from right to left and/or from bottom to top.

 8 n و Q-# Î D

-1 10 100 1000 10000 100000 10 6
+1 10 100 1000 10000 100000 10

 Egyptian numeral hieroglyphs